anmarjarjees/arduino-code/README.md

 ![Pushbutton LED Full Circuit](https://github.com/anmarjarjees/arduino-code/blob/master/images/pushbutton-led-full-circuit.jpg)

 #### Code Files:
-Modifying the same code file but adding the required varaible and function to run the LED (refer to my comments in the code file):
+Modifying the same code file but adding the required variable and function to run the LED (refer to my comments in the code file):
 - **10.pushbutton-circuit-if-led.ino**

 NOTE: Remember to see the light "On", press and hold